Xetibo/ReSet-Doc/sections/projects.typ

   project in different environments.
 Important to note, is that multiple factors are considered:
   - *Amount of working features*
-    The amount of features of the application that works on every environment.
+    The amount of features of the application that work on every environment.
   - *Amount of non-working features*\
     This specifically refers to residue entries that would work on the expected environment, but not in other environments.